We've included this information for those of you who might be thinking

 So, back to our story.
 After spending a year in an RV on the lot where we once were planning to build our home, we confirmed that living in 400 square feet isn't really that confining.
 In fact, it's quite cozy provided you are willing to get rid of nearly everything you own.

 After taking a few trips in our RV, including a cross-country trek, and after building a garage for our new RV 'home' and living in it for a couple more years, we were more thrilled than ever with our 'full-time' RV decision.
 That's when we knew we had to build one more thing — this website.
 Why?
-To share the exhilarating rush of freedom that one feels when one finally parts with that china hutch that holds those dishes that nobody ever used.
+To share the exhilarating rush of excitement (and just a smidgen of anxiety) that one feels when one finally parts with that china hutch that holds those dishes that nobody ever used.

 And so, RVmatters.com was born.
 We hope you find it useful.